ellisonbg/antipackage/README.md

 When you do this, the import hook will automatically download and install single file Python modules into the location `~/.antipackage/github/username/repo/module.py`.
-If the module every changes on GitHub it will be updated next time you import it.
+If the module ever changes on GitHub it will be updated next time you import it.

 ## Absolute imports